AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 ---

 The Material Theme plugin comes with a bunch of features tailored for an optimal experience.
-However, it is also highly configurable to allow each and everyone to customize it to their hearts content.
+However, it is also highly configurable to allow every one to customize it to their hearts content.
 {:class='title'}

 {% include carbonads.html %}